Sanket-ST/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 ### Prerequisites

-1. Launch Notepad by searching for it in the Start menu, then input a random text within the Notepad application.
+1. In the **Lab-VM**, launch **Notepad** by searching for it in the Start menu, then input a random text within the Notepad application.

 1. Next, access the menu bar at the top and select File > Save as.
 Navigate to the Desktop directory, name the file as **Test**, and save the file to the desktop.